tomazvinicius/tails-veterinary-pb/README.md

 - npm i - command responsible for installing all project dependencies
 - tsc - to compile TypeScript files into JavaScript
 - npm start - to execute the project
+- download the insomnia folder to test the routes